erfan4323/Ant-City-DSA-Project/README.md

 In this project, you must be able to provide two programs: Encoder and Decoder.

-The **Encoder** program ought to read worker and queen ants from the *"txt.parents"* file and the entry queue from standard input.
+The **Encoder** program ought to read worker and queen ants from the *"parents.txt"* file and the entry queue from standard input.

 After eliminating the outsider ants from the queue, it should keep the ideal order of ant children entry into the city in a file labeled *"order"*

-The **Decoder** program should be able to decode the *"order"* file using the *"txt.parents"* file and print all offspring in the correct order to the standard output.
+The **Decoder** program should be able to decode the *"order"* file using the *"parents.txt"* file and print all offspring in the correct order to the standard output.

 the primary goal of this project is to shrink the size of the *"order"* file.

 Input and output:

-The *"txt.parents"* file provides the number of queen and worker ants first, then their strings.
+The *"parents.txt"* file provides the number of queen and worker ants first, then their strings.
 In different lines, **queen ants come first**.

 In standard **input**, the first line decides the queue length, and each following line contains the string of each ant.